LimePoint/opschain/docs/running_a_simple_terraform_change.md

 # Running a Simple Terraform Change

-Run a simple change that builds an Nginx Docker container on your local Docker installation.
+Run a simple change that builds an nginx Docker container on your local Docker installation.
 It is based on the [Terraform quick start tutorial](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started#quick-start-tutorial).

 After following this guide you should know how to: